Self-Supervised Multimodal Learning: A Survey: Unaligned Multimodal Learning

 \subsection{Fine-grained}

-{The previous subsection covered the limited coarse-grained pairing as supervision.
-In this subsection, we discuss techniques to induce fine-grained multimodal alignment (Fig.~\ref{fig:alignment}~(c,d)) from coarse supervision (Fig.~\ref{fig:alignment}~(a)).} We distinguish between explicit alignment methods which infer a discrete grounding or correspondence between sub-elements or tokens within each modality (Fig.~\ref{fig:alignment}~(d)), and implicit alignment methods which infer a soft association between tokens in each modality (Fig.~\ref{fig:alignment}~(c)).
+The previous subsection covered the limited coarse-grained pairing as supervision.
+In this subsection, we discuss techniques to induce fine-grained multimodal alignment (Fig.~\ref{fig:alignment}~(c,d)) from coarse supervision (Fig.~\ref{fig:alignment}~(a)).
+We distinguish between explicit alignment methods which infer a discrete grounding or correspondence between sub-elements or tokens within each modality (Fig.~\ref{fig:alignment}~(d)), and implicit alignment methods which infer a soft association between tokens in each modality (Fig.~\ref{fig:alignment}~(c)).

-Here, we present a general formalization for fine-grained alignment during training.
+Here, we present a general formalization for fine-grained alignment.
 For each instance, suppose we have a set of fine-grained elements (embeddings/tokens/patches) $\Omega_k = \{\omega_k^1, \ldots, \omega_k^l \}$ from each modality $x_k$, where $l$ is the number of the elements.
+For clarity, we assume the number of elements is the same for different modalities.
 For modality $x_i$ and $x_j$, the fine-grained alignment tries to find a permutation function $\pi$ over $\{1, \ldots, l\}$, such that the elements in $\Omega_i$ are aligned with the embeddings in $\Omega_j$.
 We can further write the corresponding permutation matrix as $\Pi \in [0, 1]^{l \times l}$.
 Implicit and explicit alignment corresponds to constraints imposed on $\Pi$.
 For implicit alignment, we have $\Pi 1_n = 1_n$ and $\Pi^\top 1_n = 1_n$, where $1_n$ is an $n$-dimensional vector with all ones.
 For explicit alignment with multi-instance learning, we enforce the discrete correspondence that $\Pi \in \{0, 1\}^{l \times l} \text{and } \Pi 1_n = 1_n$. $\Pi_{pq}$ is set to 1 if token $q$ in modality $x_i$ corresponds to token $q$ in modality $x_j$, and 0 otherwise (the values are continuous for implicit and discrete for explicit).
-Most fine-grained alignment methods correspond to optimizing a loss of the form
+When the number of elements varies across modalities, the constraint of the permutation matrix will be relaxed.
+Most fine-grained alignment methods correspond to optimizing a loss of the form:

 with respect to $\Pi$ and the representation parameters that produce $\omega$, and where $\Gamma(\cdot,\cdot)$ is a function to measure distance, such as L2-norm.
 I.E: Simultaneous correspondence and representation learning.